gbmhunter/blog/content/programming/microcontrollers/psoc/components/_index.md

 I have used this for controlling a [BLDC motor](/electronics/circuit-design/bldc-motor-control) that had an incremental encoder attached to it's shaft at it worked perfectly!
 The picture below shows the component connected to the input pins of the incremental encoder.
 The N channel was not used as I did not want the count to be reset every cycle.

-{{< figure src="/images/2013/03/psoc-component-quadrature-decoder.png" width="1034px" caption="The PSoC quadrature decoder component.
+{{< img src="psoc-component-quadrature-decoder.png" width="1034px" caption="The PSoC quadrature decoder component.
 Takes the A, B and N inputs from an incremental encoder and converts it into a count."  >}}

 ## RTC